monicahq/monica/readme.md

 Example: `php artisan import:vcard john@doe.com ~/Downloads/contacts.vcf`

 The `.vcf` can contain as many contacts as you want.

+### Importing SQL from the exporter feature

+Monica allows you to export your data in SQL, under the Settings panel.
+When you export your data in SQL, you'll get a file called `monica.sql`.

+To import it into your own instance, you need to make sure that the database of your instance is completely empty (no tables, no data).

+Then, follow the steps:

+* `php artisan migrate`
+* `php artisan db:seed --class ActivityTypesTableSeeder`
+* `php artisan db:seed --class CountriesSeederTable`
+* Then import `monica.sql` into your database.
+Tools like phpmyadmin or Sequel Pro might help you with that.
+* Finally, sign in with the same credentials as the ones used on https://monicahq.com and you are good to go.

+There is one caveat with the SQL exporter: you can't get the photos you've uploaded for now.

 ## Contribute as a developer